nidhhoggr/agentInfer/README.md

 #### READ WRITE

-* handle IO processing between the client and the core IO Buffer
+* handles IO processing between the client and the core IO Buffer

-* should have alot of oberserers attached
+* should have a lot of observers attached

+* uses NLP dependency to tokenize sentence and convery meaning and context of sentence.

+* Delegate processing to memory for answering questions

 #### Emotion Module